deislabs/deislabs.io/content/posts/wasi-experimental-http.md

 Today [we are releasing a library][gh] which adds support for outgoing HTTP requests for WASI modules running in Wasmtime.
-This is an experiment intended to provide a _temporary_ workaround until the WASI networking API is stable, and we expect that once [the WASI sockets proposal][sockets-wip] gets adopted and implemented in language toolchains, the need for this library will vanish.
+This is an experiment intended to provide a _temporary_ workaround until the WASI networking API is stable, and is compatible with [Wasmtime v0.24][24] by using the `wasi_experiemental_http_wasmtime` crate.
+We expect that once [the WASI sockets proposal][sockets-wip] gets adopted and implemented in language toolchains, the need for this library will vanish.

 ### Using the new HTTP library